ZernovTechno/AR_headset/README.md

 # Let's start!

-Before running this code you should install all dependency, so you can use [requirements](requirements.txt) for that:
+(Be sure you using Python 3.12, code use recommended with that version) Before running this code you should install all dependency, so you can use [requirements](requirements.txt) for that:

 ```pip
 $ pip install requirements.txt
 ```

+## Configuration

+After installing all dependency, you can set config of application.